Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 - Individually negotiated tariff

 Want to switch providers?
-Currently only large consumers can.
-Households can however choose between tariff variants (single tariff, dual tariff, green power, dynamic).
+As a household you currently cannot pick a different supplier, but you can choose between tariff variants (single tariff, dual tariff, green power, dynamic).
 For more on switching see our electricity provider guide.

 New in 2026: Dynamic Electricity Tariffs